The Journey (2016 film): Plot

 In the woods, the two enemies continue to argue their points and defend their actions to one another.
-McGuinness also begins to wonder if their current situation had been planned, with the possibility that one or both of them might be assassinated in a forest in the middle of nowhere.
+McGuinness also begins to wonder if this has been planned, with the possibility that one or both of them might be assassinated in a forest in the middle of nowhere.
 The discovery of the fatally wounded deer confirms to them both that their situation was not planned.
 When encouraged to kill the dying animal by Paisley, McGuinness picks up a heavy rock but eventually refuses to do the deed, surprising Paisley.

 As the driver changes the tyre, the two then find their way to a disused Protestant church, where Paisley identifies various martyrs in the stained glass windows as being from Foxe's Book of Martyrs.
 They wander outside in a cemetery, and the topic of the Enniskillen bombing is brought up.
-Paisley rages at the IRA and McGuinness for the bombing, which killed innocent bystanders and not the soldiers that were being targeted.
+Paisley rages at the IRA and McGuinness for the bombing, which killed innocent bystanders and not the soldiers that were being attacked.
 McGuinness admits that the bombing was wrong and that it caused the IRA to question its actions.
 He also reveals to Paisley the conversation he had with his young daughter about the bombing, and how it made him feel.
 Paisley responds viciously to McGuinness' honesty by claiming that he was crying crocodile tears.

-The heated argument convinces McGuinness that there is no point continuing, and he refuses to re-enter the van.
+The heated argument convinces McGuinness that there is no point continuing and he refuses to re-enter the van.
 Paisley then states that his own "bark" is worse than his "bite", which indicates to McGuinness that while Paisley may not be apologetic, he is at least conciliatory.
 The van drives off with both men inside.
 As the van gets nearer to the airport the driver realises they need fuel.
 They pull over at a service station but the driver's credit card no longer works since it was bent during the changing of the tyre.
-The driver asks McGuinness and Paisley if they have a credit card, but they do not.
+The driver asks McGuinness and Paisley if they have a credit card but they do not.
 At an impasse and needing to hurry, Paisley enters the service station and uses his fame and his public speaking voice to convince the clerk to try the driver's card again.
-This time the clerk keys in the card number, successfully.
+This time the clerk keys in the card number and it works.